San Juan Nationalist revolt: Attack on the United States Federal Court House

 In accordance with the planned uprising in San Juan, a group of Nationalists were supposed to attack the mansion known as La Fortaleza, where Puerto Rican governor Luis Muñoz Marín resided.
 Simultaneously, the Nationalists planned to attack the U.S. Federal Court House, located close to La Marina in Old San Juan.

 The government learned of the planned attacks from informants named Faustino Díaz Pacheco and Luciano Cuadra.
 Faustino Díaz Pacheco was the brother of Raimundo Díaz Pacheco, the Commander-in-Chief of the Nationalist Cadets of the Republic.
 He was thus aware of all Nationalist activity and planning not only in San Juan, but throughout the entire island.
 Luciano Cuadra was president of the San Juan chapter of the Nationalist Party.
-Pacheco and Cuadra betrayed their own organization, informed the police, and later became government witnesses."El ataque Nacionalista a La Fortaleza"; by Pedro Aponte Vázquez; Page 2; Publisher: Publicaciones RENÉ;
+Pacheco and Cuadra betrayed their own organization, informed the police, and later became government witnesses.

 Unaware of the internal betrayal, Jesús Pomales González, one of five Nationalists assigned to attack the court house, approached the building and saw the police arresting his comrades Carlos Padilla, Diego Quiñones González, Juan Sandoval Ramos and Joaquín Padín Concepción.
 Pomales opened fire, the police fired back, and Pomales was taken to the municipal hospital where he would recover from his wounds.